lilith645/Diablo-Revived/README.md

 - XP from slain monsters given to all players equally (not split)
 - Removed friendly fire

+# Toggleable QOL Changes
+- Drop Items and gold on death (default: On)
+- Friendly fire fix (default: On)
+- Highlight traps when playing rogue (defualt: Off)
+- Automatically pick up gold by walking over it (default: On)
+- Projectiles destroy barrels (default: On)
+- Level up sound (default: On)
+- Unique item drop fix (default: On)

 # TODO
 Additional improvements:
 - ✅ shift + click on potions and scrolls to move them to your belt or back into your inventory